Skip to Content

 32. Sealyham Terrier

-Highlights: Fearless, Calm, Even-Tempered
+Highlights: Fearless, Calm, Mild

 Having an obedience judge test the Sealyham just doesn’t bode well for these dogs.
 Rather they’ll need to be trained by their owners for the best results.
 As such, the Sealyham performed poorly and have been been unfairly labeled as a “dumb” dog.